Measuring and Fit Information

 2. Measure waist at smallest part.

 3. For torso length place tape measure at the very top of your shoulder (where the front and back straps will meet) then go directly down your back to your waist without angling either left or right, and following the contours of your body.
 (In other words, the tape measure should be placed against your body.)
-Go straight down.
-The illustration is almost perfect BUT the top of the tape measure should be placed slightly more towards the shoulder; basically, where your bra strap lies at the top of your shoulder, then straight down your back to your waist.
 A great trick to make sure the tape measure stops at the waist is to tie a piece of string or a skinny belt around your waist.
 This gives you a definite stopping point for the tape measure.

 4. For skirt length, measure from your waist to wherever you’d like the hem to hit keeping in mind the shoes you’ll be wearing and added fullness from a hoop slip or crinoline.
-These underpinnings can bring a hemline up 2-3 inches, so be sure to factor that in your final number.
-If you plan on tucking the skirt waistline under your bodice, then add another inch to this number as well.
+(These underpinnings can bring a hemline up 1-2 inches, so be sure to factor that in your final number.)
+You’ll want to tuck the skirt waistline under your bodice, so add another half inch for that.
 It’s always better to estimate too long than too short, for obvious reasons.
 For bodice ensembles, the maximum length (without an additional charge) is 43 inches.

 5. If you’ve ordered a court gown with sleeves, I’ll also need a bicep measurement and an outer –shoulder-to-wrist measurement.

-If you have especially broad shoulders or narrow shoulders, let me know.
-My bodice pattern will fit persons with average shoulder widths.
+If you have especially narrow shoulders, let me know.
+My bodice pattern will fit average shoulder widths without modifications.

 Snugness Preference: